Vorticode/solarite/docs/index.md

 ## Performance

 Solarite provides near-native performance by performing targeted DOM updates.
-Benchmark is un on a Ryzen 7 3700X on Windows 10.
-Performance is still improving.
+Benchmarks were run on a Ryzen 7 3700X on Windows 10.

 ![js-framework-benchmark](docs/js-framework-benchmark.png)